 Although drugs may be useful in some cases, they should only be given under veterinary supervision.
 To be effective, they must be absorbed and active in the body BEFORE any noise starts or panic sets in.
 This is usually at least an hour prior to the event.
 Sedatives may help the pet sleep through the event or be less aware of the stimuli but do not reduce anxiety.
 Anti-anxiety drugs may reduce anxiety and panic but may not calm the dog sufficiently.

 Certain antidepressants may be useful when given on an ongoing basis to try to prevent or reduce the effect of the stimulus when and if it occurs.
 With antidepressant treatment, short acting drugs may be added on the day of the fireworks (or storm) if needed.
 Other possibilities for treatment in conjunction with other drugs include dog appeasing pheromones (Adaptil®) and natural products such as melatonin.

 What about scolding or punishing my dog?

-"Do not punish your dog when he is scared, it only confirms to him that there is something to fear and will make him worse."
+"Do not punish your dog, it only confirms to him that there is something to fear and will make him worse."

-Do not punish your dog when he is scared, it only confirms to him that there is something to fear and will make him worse.
+Do not punish your dog, it only confirms to him that there is something to fear and will make him worse.
 In addition, if you are upset or anxious about your pet's behavior, this will also make your dog more anxious.

 Should I try to reassure my dog?